Employee Motivation – Why Cash Rewards Don’t Always Work

 It appears that one of the main issues surrounding motivation is that employees often reach a stumbling block when they try to express what it is they want from a job.
 This makes it challenging for employers to understand an employee’s personal work goals, leading those in management to often impose on their employees what they believe they want.

-More money = more motivation?
+More money = more employee motivation?

-While there is no question that under the right circumstances, a cash reward or payment is sufficient motivation to get a job done, it is not a strategy which will necessarily achieve the results employers are seeking.
+While there is no question that under the right circumstances, a cash reward or payment is sufficient employee motivation to get a job done, it is not a strategy which will necessarily achieve the results employers are seeking.

 In his piece for The New York Times, behavioural psychologist Dr Dan Ariely described his range of motivation studies with an emphasis on the effect of cash rewards or bonuses.
 Throughout his research, Dr Ariely consistently found that for rewarding menial or purely physical tasks, the bonus scheme worked as expected – the more you pay someone, the faster or better they will get the job done.